Difference Between Weft and Warp

 The longitude set in the final piece of fabric or dress material is called Warp because strings are attached vertically.
 The wrap method is used when threads are moving in the length of the fabric.

 Both sequential and interlinked threads are mixed and matched in the Warp method of knitting while forming a dress or fabric.
-Every loop is created using a different set of woolen yarn to form a fabric with the help of the Warp method.
+Every loop is created using a different set of woollen yarn to form a fabric with the help of the Warp method.

 Main Differences Between Weft and Warp

-2. Stretching: In the Weft method of weaving there is a high probability of stretching in the fabric whereas low stretchability is found in Warp.
+2. Stretching: In the Weft method of weaving, there is a high probability of stretching in the fabric, whereas low stretchability is found in Warp.

 Difference Between Weft and Warp